project-akri/akri/docs/architecture.md

       # ...
       phase: Pending
     ```
 1. The kubelet on the selected node sees the scheduled pod and resource limit.
 It checks to see if the resource is available by calling `allocate` on the device plugin running in the Agent for the requested leaf device.
-In theWhen calling `allocate`, the kubelet requests a specific `deviceUsage` slot.
+When calling `allocate`, the kubelet requests a specific `deviceUsage` slot.
 Let's say the kubelet requested `akri-<protocolA>-<hash>-1`.
 The leaf device's device plugin checks to see that the requested `deviceUsage` slot has not been taken by another node.
 If it is available, it reserves that `deviceUsage` slot for this node (as shown below) and returns true.
 In the `allocate` response, the Agent also tells kubelet to mount the `Instance.brokerProperties` as environment variables in the broker Pod.
     ```yaml
     kind: Instance
     metadata: